raqhidcor/raquelhidalgo-Pistachio-Ville-Game/README.md

 Pistachio Ville is a game to have fun playing quick matches trying to beat your own record or competing with someone to see who scores the most points.
 Go try it and have fun!

+## Instructions

+Move left and rigth to collect the pistachios and score points.

 ## Try it yourself! :computer: